NL2G/effeval/README.md

-Can we do that simpler?
-===
-Simple, Efficient, High-Quality Evaluation Metrics for NLG
----
+EffEval: A Comprehensive Evaluation of Efficiency for MT Evaluation Metrics

 This repository contains code for calculating and evaluating various efficient nlg metrics.
 It is structured as follows: